 Set up and configure the economizer controller before putting it into usage.
 This can be accomplished by using the ClimatixTM mobile application or the inbuilt display.
 After sensor, compressor, thermostat, or actuator is connected to the economizer controller, values/statuses are displayed in the Operating section of the mobile application and on the LCD.
 Users can manually change basic and advanced settings, configure I/Os, and test the damper operation and any configured outputs by modifying the corresponding parameter values in the local device or mobile application.
-See Tables 22-29 for complete list of all parameters available on the LCD display.
+See Tables 23-30 for a complete list of all parameters that users can find on the LCD display.
 Refer to it during the setup and configuration process.